 4. “Do you have Bride Agencies in the Philippines?”

-To be somewhat fair, I never got this astounding question from any Westerner nor any Caucasian.
+To be somewhat fair, I never got this astounding question from any Westerner.
 I specifically got this question from traditional Chinese guys.
 Followed by, “How much is the dowry there?” and what sounded pretty much like an insult, “How much do I need to pay your parents to marry you?” and more overwhelming questions like, “How much did your brother-in-law pay your parents before he married your sister?”

-But just to come clean, I did my my research and learned about the unfortunate reality that there are Mail Order Brides from the Philippines.
+But just to come clean, I did my research and learned about the unfortunate reality that there still are Mail Order Brides from the Philippines.